 The primary role of a Kinesiologist is to evaluate physical activity, function & movement patterns to recommend and deliver solutions for health, exercise, sport, work and social settings.

 Kinesiologists most often work one-to-one with you in your community or a clinic environment to help you achieve your health and wellness goals - Work examples include:

 - Exercise Therapy for Injury and Chronic Disease

 - Lifestyle & Physical Activity Planning

 Kinesiology is important to your health

-Professional (Practicing) Kinesiologists provide you with unique and valuable services that contribute to your health care and treatment.
-We work closely with you and other healthcare practitioners to help prevent and treat illness or injury; improve physical performance; manage the delivery of your individual health care plan; provide support in your rehabilitation and wellness management; and more.
-We can act as a 'bridge' to transition you from clinic-based treatment to your home, sport, community and work activities, often referred to as activities of daily living and help improve the reintegration process.
+Professional (Practicing) Kinesiologists provide you with unique and valuable services that contribute to your health and well being.
+We work closely with you and other healthcare practitioners to help prevent and treat illness or injury; improve physical performance; manage the delivery of your individual healthcare plan; provide support in your rehabilitation and wellness management; and more.
+Kinesiologists are valuable healthcare providers helping to 'bridge' your transition from clinical treatment to independence for home, work, sport, and other activities of daily living.

 Practicing Kinesiologists work in hospitals, rehabilitation clinics, with major employers (such as municipalities, crown corporations, industry construction companies, manufacturing organizations, and more), in recreation centres, educational institutions, with insurance carriers and in multi-disciplinary health clinics, and as independent consultants, often acting as part of a team with other allied health professionals.